To the Bench, Bar, and Public:

 The proposed amendment to Professional Conduct Rule 6.7 would broaden pro bono reporting requirements to include pro bono legal service to public service or charitable groups or organizations, consistent with Rule 6.1.

-The Court invites public comment on the proposed amendments until February 6, 2023 at 12:00 p.m.
-(Eastern).
-Comments may be submitted online or mailed to:
+The Court invited public comment on the proposed amendments until February 6, 2023 at 12:00 p.m.
+(Eastern), and the comment period is now closed.